 We’re quietly adding this page to the website as groundwork for a fundraising campaign that we hope to avoid.
 But we’re also making it public in case anyone stumbles across it and would like to pitch in.

-Nearly everything that Stage 33 Live has accomplished – and it’s been a lot – has been because you helped, and frankly it just plain makes us uncomfortable to ask you yet again for even more.
-Last year we appealed to philanthropic foundations and it was a total bust… but to be fair, our applications were juggling a bunch of small, interrelated projects instead of one big one and were consequently woefully unfocused.
+Nearly everything that Stage 33 Live has accomplished — and it’s been a lot — has been because you helped, and frankly it just plain makes us uncomfortable to ask you yet again for even more.
+Last year (2019) we appealed to philanthropic foundations and it was a complete and total bust… but to be fair, our applications were juggling a bunch of small, interrelated projects instead of one big one and were consequently pretty unfocused.
 We’re trying again this year, better.
 Currently waiting to hear back.
 We’re nothing if not hopeless optimists.

 Most of the usual philanthropic foundations have converted their grant programs to COVID-19 relief this year, which is good.
 Except we’ve only been eligible to apply to one of them because until there’s enough income to sustain a payroll, we’ve chosen to pay the performers rather than ourselves.
 The underlying message being sent by the fund administrators, which is probably unintentional, is that mission fulfillment is secondary to payroll fulfillment.
 For us, that isn’t true.

 We did find four foundations with grants we were eligible to request.
 As grants go, they’re on the small side.
-It’s possible that between them we might make the whole goal, though not necessarily likely.
+It’s possible that between them we might make the whole goal, though not likely.

 From the start, upgrading the cameras has been the final and most expensive phase of the initial buildout, and that’s where we are.
 Ahead of schedule!